Wedding of Prince Charles and Camilla Parker Bowles: Public and commercial interest

 Manufacturers of pottery and other commemorative items faced a late rush to change the dates on their products after the delayed wedding date became known.
-However, sales of those with the incorrect date soared when people began to think that they would become collectors' items.
+However, sales of those with the incorrect date soared when people began to think that they would become collector's items.

+Coins and stamps were unveiled by Royal Mint and Royal Mail respectively to mark the wedding.
+A cut-price replica of Camilla's diamond engagement ring went on sale at a British supermarket and immediately became the chain's fastest selling jewellery item.
 For the wedding day, the theme park Alton Towers changed the name of their rollercoaster "Rita: Queen of Speed" to "Camilla: Queen of Speed".
 Television commercials and signs around the park were all updated to reflect this change.

 The BBC gained the rights to broadcast the event where there was live coverage of the Service of Prayer and Dedication from St George's Chapel.
 On BBC One, Dermot Murnaghan and Sophie Raworth presented the live coverage of the event and fashion advisors Trinny Woodall and Susannah Constantine contributed as the contemporary social commentators.
 The BBC had around thirty cameras at the event and shared footage with broadcasters throughout the world.
 BBC News 24 also had coverage during the day with Jane Hill and Simon McCoy reporting live from Windsor.
+The BBC reported an average audience of 7.3 million.

 Many self-described fans of Diana, Princess of Wales opposed the wedding of Charles and Camilla Parker Bowles, with some referring to the event as "Black Thursday" and writing to national newspapers to express their disapproval.